japila-books/spark-sql-internals/docs/expressions/UnresolvedStar.md

 expand(input: LogicalPlan, resolver: Resolver): Seq[NamedExpression]
 ----

-NOTE: `expand` is part of link:spark-sql-Expression-Star.adoc#expand[Star Contract] to...FIXME.
+NOTE: `expand` is part of spark-sql-Expression-Star.md#expand[Star Contract] to...FIXME.

 `expand` first expands to named expressions per <<target, target>>:

-* For unspecified <<target, target>>, `expand` gives the link:catalyst/QueryPlan.md#output[output] schema of the `input` logical query plan (that assumes that the star refers to a relation / table)
+* For unspecified <<target, target>>, `expand` gives the catalyst/QueryPlan.md#output[output] schema of the `input` logical query plan (that assumes that the star refers to a relation / table)

-* For <<target, target>> with one element, `expand` gives the table (attribute) in the link:catalyst/QueryPlan.md#output[output] schema of the `input` logical query plan (using link:spark-sql-Expression-NamedExpression.adoc#qualifier[qualifiers]) if available
+* For <<target, target>> with one element, `expand` gives the table (attribute) in the catalyst/QueryPlan.md#output[output] schema of the `input` logical query plan (using spark-sql-Expression-NamedExpression.md#qualifier[qualifiers]) if available

-With no result earlier, `expand` then requests the `input` logical query plan to link:spark-sql-LogicalPlan.adoc#resolve[resolve] the <<target, target>> name parts to a named expression.
+With no result earlier, `expand` then requests the `input` logical query plan to spark-sql-LogicalPlan.md#resolve[resolve] the <<target, target>> name parts to a named expression.

-For a named expression of link:spark-sql-StructType.adoc[StructType] data type, `expand` creates an link:spark-sql-Expression-Alias.adoc#creating-instance[Alias] expression with a link:spark-sql-Expression-GetStructField.adoc#creating-instance[GetStructField] unary expression (with the resolved named expression and the field index).
+For a named expression of spark-sql-StructType.md[StructType] data type, `expand` creates an spark-sql-Expression-Alias.md#creating-instance[Alias] expression with a spark-sql-Expression-GetStructField.md#creating-instance[GetStructField] unary expression (with the resolved named expression and the field index).

 [source, scala]
 ----